paketo-buildpacks/paketo-website/content/docs/howto/dotnet-core.md

 Check out the [SBOM how-to documentation][how-to/SBOM] for details on how to access the SBOM supplied by the buildpacks.

-SBOMs will be generated for all support .NET Core applications.
+SBOMs will be generated for all supported .NET Core applications.

 ## Install a Custom CA Certificate
 .NET Core Buildpack users can provide their own CA certificates and have them